This accessibility statement applies to Prevent duty training courses published on support-people-susceptible-to-radicalisation.service.gov.uk.

 How accessible this website is

 All videos in our courses have subtitles in both English and Welsh.
-Text transcripts are also available which should be readable by most screen readers.
+Text transcripts are also available.

 Our videos do not have descriptive text transcripts or audio description tracks describing the visual content of the video.
 People with visual impairments may not be aware of what is visually happening in videos.

-Our training courses range from 30 to 60 minutes to complete; therefore, retention of information can be challenging for those using a screen reader.
+Our training courses range from 30 to 60 minutes to complete.

-The technologies that this content relies upon are HTML 5, JavaScript and CSS3.
-We have fall-backs in place where possible to support older browsers and technology, but the best user experience can be found by using a modern HTML5 compatible browser or equivalent assistive technology.
+The best user experience can be found by using a modern HTML5 compatible browser or equivalent assistive technology.

 Our PDF documents contain some components and graphical objects that have insufficient contrast with the surrounding background.
 People with visual impairments may struggle to see the full detail of the document due to lack of contrast.